lukeod/vampiresurvivors-modding/data-manager.md

         return; // Skip modifications for online play }

-    // Safe to modify data for single player/local coop }
+    // Modifications appear to be safe for single player/local coop }
 ```